X11Libre/xf86-video-suntcx/README.md

 xf86-video-suntcx - TCX video driver for the Xorg X server
 ----------------------------------------------------------

+This is an Xorg driver for Sun S24 frame buffers.
+These video cards used a unique "AFX" connector only found in the Sun SPARCstation 5.

 All questions regarding this software should be directed at the Xorg mailing list: